 "It is well worth it to be able to reach for this book in times of trouble, when your relationship with your teen or young adult seems to be deteriorating, to open a page at random, and just read."

-Self-Coaching: How to Heal Anxiety and Depression
+Self-Coaching: The Powerful Program to Beat Anxiety and Depression

 "For those who are uncomfortable with the thought of entering therapy or using medication, the self-coaching work here may be just the ticket to greater freedom from depression and anxiety."